-The ideal way to store your bow is in a fitting and long-lasting bow case.
+The ideal way to store your bow is in a fitting, long-lasting bow case.
 This is true for both residential and vacation storage.

-To avoid damage to your compound bow as well as injury, store it properly.
-These bows aren’t cheap, and they require a lot of attention when it comes to storage.
+To avoid damage to your compound bow and injury, store it properly.
+These bows aren’t cheap and require a lot of attention when it comes to storage.
 Don’t worry.
 I’ll discuss everything you need to know to store a compound bow the right way:

 To Hang or To Store

-The first thing you should consider is how long you intend to store your bow.
+First, you should consider how long you intend to store your bow.
 Will it be for a month or the entire season?
 Another issue you should consider is if you have a suitable spot for storing your bow.
 These are essential topics to ask while selecting a storage method.

 Suppose you want to hang your compound bow; you should hang it on its riser.
 This does not risk its parts and pieces.
 To avoid harming it, hang it horizontally by the frame.
-You should hang your bow somewhere with the proper climatic conditions — preferably cool, dry, and free of moisture.
-(1)
+It would be best if you hung your bow somewhere with the proper climatic conditions — preferably cool, dry, and free of moisture.

 The following guideline will help you decide which bow case to use.